hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-unsuspend-web-domains admin

-The function of unsuspending all user's sites.
+This function of unsuspending all user's sites.

 *******************************************************************